 In addition to a busy schedule of performing as a solo artist, Mr. Stoll is also a lover of chamber music.
-For the past year, he has been a member of ACE Trio which features Ryan Glass on clarinet and Shannon Canchola on flute.
+For the past five years, he has been a member of ACE Trio which features Ryan Glass on clarinet and Shannon Canchola on flute.
 With this unique instrumentation, they have performed a varied and unique repertoire in a multitude of recital series throughout California.
 They were coined, “Musical Tour de force”, by the Mountaineer Progress Newspaper.

 Mr. Stoll holds degrees from California State University, Northridge, the Juilliard School, and the Glenn Gould School of the Royal Conservatory of Music in Toronto.
 His principal teachers included John Perry, David Louie, Jerome Lowenthal, Matti Raekallio, Dmitry Rachmanov, and John Roscigno.
 Additionally, Mr. Stoll has attended several prestigious summer music festivals including the Miami Music Festival, Pianofest in the Hamptons, Aspen Music Festival, and the Adamant Music School.

 Currently, Mr. Stoll is a piano instructor and lecturer at California State University, Northridge, and is also a freelance pianist, masterclass presenter and adjudicator throughout the Los Angeles area.
 Apart from pianistic activites, Mr. Stoll is a fan of the NBA, professional tennis, juggling, and loves to live stream on Twitch.